larslind/reference-architectures/guidance-compute-multi-vm/README.md

 # Deploying a multiple VMs to Azure

 This reference architecture (RA) deploys multiple virtual machine (VM) instances to Azure.
-This reference architecture implements the proven best practices for [running multiple VMs on Azure for scalability and availability][guidance].
+This RA implements the proven best practices for [running multiple VMs on Azure for scalability and availability][guidance].

 ![[0]][0]

 ## Deployment components

-This reference architecture is deployed using a set of Azure Resource Manager templates that we've designed to be a set of building blocks.
+This RA is deployed using a set of Azure Resource Manager templates that we've designed to be a set of building blocks.

 The templates use a set of [parameter files][root-parameters] to define the resources that will be deployed.
 For this deployment, there is one set of parameter files for [Windows][root-parameters-windows] and another set for [Linux][root-parameters-linux].
-You can deploy the reference architecture as is by following the instructions in the [Deploying this Reference Architecture](#deploying-this-reference-architecture) section.
+You can deploy this RA as is by following the instructions in the [Deploying this Reference Architecture](#deploying-this-reference-architecture) section.

-For more information on how to modify this reference architecture deployment by editing the parameter files, it's best to first read the [Understanding this Reference Architecture Deployment](#understanding-this-reference-architecture-deployement) section, and then the [Customizing this Reference Architecture Deployment](#customizing-this-deployment) section.
+For more information on how to modify this RA by editing the parameter files, it's best to first read the [Understanding this Reference Architecture Deployment](#understanding-this-reference-architecture-deployement) section, and then the [Customizing this Reference Architecture Deployment](#customizing-this-deployment) section.

 ## Deploying this reference architecture